VRCC Calendar Ad

 Paul-M

-Another testament as to the quality and durability of the prettiest bike ever made! cooldude
+Another testament as to the quality and durability of the prettiest bike ever made! :cooldude:

 So somebody try to explain to me why Honda discontinued what was obviously their crowning achievement in 2003.
 Guess they must have thought they achieved perfection and now it's time to move on to something else.
-Cool
+8)

 Paul Martin